-It’s important to understand that even though there are things that you should leave out of your will, drafting your last will and testament is one of the most important steps one can take.
+It’s important to understand that even though there are things that you should leave out of your will, drafting your last will and testament is one of the most important steps one can take to establish a full estate plan and to protect your legacy.
 The will identifies how you want your property and assets divided and who you want to get them when you are gone.
 While a will can include a variety of terms, there are some things that should not be included in your will.

 A will is often not located until after the funeral or burial.
 If you include these types of instructions in your will, most likely these wishes will not be discovered until after your funeral.
 It is usually better to convey your wishes ahead of time by speaking with the loved one who will most likely be responsible for handling this task or by purchasing a prepaid funeral/burial plan.

 - Leaving Gifts to a Beneficiary with Special Needs